Named verifier · UK-first methodology · 48h SLA

 Delivery & 30-day guarantee

 The signed report is delivered within 24–48 hours depending on tier.
-The 30-day unconditional refund guarantee activates on delivery.
+The 30-day refund guarantee activates on delivery.
 If a cited claim is later found to be wrong, the errata process opens automatically.

 Why AI alone is not enough